wundergraph/cosmo/rfc/distributed-operation-cache.md

 The Top-N computation is based on the following metrics:

-- Operation pre-execution time, including normalization, validation, planning.
+- Total operation pre-execution time: Normalization, Validation, Planning
-- Request count
+- Total request count

 The Top-N computation is done for a specific time interval e.g. 3-72 hour (configurable).
 The operations are sorted by the pre-execution time and request count.
 The Top-N operations are then pushed to the distributed operation cache.
 Manual operations have a higher priority than automatic operations.
 This means when the cache capacity is reached, manual operations are moved to the cache first and automatic operations are removed.